Trusted WordPress tutorials, when you need them most.

 There are three UserFeedback pricing plans to choose from:

 • Plus.
-For $49.50 per year, this plan unlocks the advanced star rating and NPS question types, and comes with 20+ premium templates.
-You can also add your own branding to the UserFeedback widget, and export the results into a CSV or XLSX file.
+For $49.50 per year, this plan unlocks some amazing features, including advanced star rating and NPS question types, 20+ premium templates, and the ability to add your own branding to the UserFeedback widget.
+You can also export your results into a CSV or XLSX file – perfect for digging deep into your data.

 UserFeedback Review: Is it Worth It?

-However, if you sell products, services, online courses, or other items, then Pro allows you to schedule surveys in advance, and randomize your answers.
-This helps you eliminate order bias and get more accurate feedback from your customers, so you can make business decisions based on genuine data.
+However, if you sell products, services, online courses, or other items, then Pro allows you to schedule surveys in advance, and randomize your answers – which means you can eliminate order bias and get genuinely accurate feedback from your customers.
+It’s a game-changer for making business decisions based on real data.

-Finally, if you run a WordPress agency then Elite allows you to install UserFeedback on up to 25 websites.
-This means you can add surveys to all your client websites, without having to buy separate plans or plugins.
+And if you’re running a WordPress agency or manage multiple client websites, then Elite is the ultimate solution.
+With this plan, you’ll be able to install UserFeedback on up to 25 websites – which means you can add surveys to all your client sites without having to buy separate plans or plugins.
+It’s a huge time-saver and will help you deliver better results for your clients.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.